Why Enroll in Kinesiology at MSU?

 - KIN offers a flexible personal program of study.

 Quality of Education

 - KIN has great faculty mentors who take a personal interest in you and are motivated and excited about working with you.

-- KIN houses the Institute for the Study of Youth Sports, the Center for Physical Activity and Health, the Biomarkers and Genetics Laboratory, and other research/outreach centers.
+- KIN houses the Institute for the Study of Youth Sports, the Biomarkers and Genetics Laboratory, and other research/outreach centers.

 - Many KIN students take advantage of opportunities for research and applied work with MSU athletic teams and Student-Athlete Support Services.

 - KIN students are accomplished.
 A list of completed KIN dissertations demonstrates the nature of graduate student research projects.
-Also, 14 KIN graduate students have received MSU's highly competitive Excellence-in-Teaching Citation, presented annually to six of MSU's ~10,000 graduate students.
+Also, more than 15 KIN graduate students have received MSU’s highly competitive Excellence-in-Teaching Citation, presented annually to six of MSU’s ~10,000 graduate students.